-The Amended 2018 Plan is critical to our ongoing effort to build stockholder value following the Merger.
+The Amended 2018 Plan is critical to our ongoing effort to build stockholder value.
 Equity incentive awards are an important component of our executive and non-executive employees' compensation.
 Our Compensation Committee and our board of directors believe that we must continue to offer a competitive equity compensation program in order to attract, retain and motivate the talented and qualified employees necessary for continued growth and success.

-We manage our long-term stockholder dilution by limiting the number of equity incentive awards granted annually.
-Our Compensation Committee carefully monitors our annual net burn rate, total dilution and equity expense in order to maximize stockholder value by granting only the number of equity incentive awards that it believes are necessary and appropriate to attract, reward and retain our employees.
+We aim to both properly incentivize our key personnel while also managing our long-term stockholder dilution by limiting the number of equity incentive awards granted annually.
+Our Compensation Committee carefully monitors our annual net burn rate, total dilution or overhang, and equity expense both in the aggregate and relative to our peer group of similarly-sized companies within the pharmaceuticals, biotechnology and life sciences industry, in order to maximize stockholder value by granting only the number of equity incentive awards that it believes are necessary and appropriate to attract, reward and retain our employees.
 Our compensation philosophy reflects broad-based eligibility for equity incentive awards for high performing employees.
-By doing so, we link the interests of those employees with those of the our stockholders and motivate our employees to act as owners of the business.
+By doing so, we link the interests of those employees with those of our stockholders and motivate our employees to act as owners of the business.